mem0ai/mem0/examples/nextjs/README.md

 ```
 - Now select the option `Install to Workspace` and after it's done, copy the `Bot User OAuth Token` and set it in your `.env` file as `SLACK_BOT_TOKEN`.

 Once you have your slack bot token and slack app token.
-Create `.env` file and define your slack bot token, slack app token and endpoint of your embedchain app as shown in `.env.example` file.
+Navigate to `nextjs_slack` folder and create `.env` file and define your slack bot token, slack app token and endpoint of your embedchain app as shown in `.env.example` file.

 To run the app in development:

 ```bash
 python app.py  #To run the app in development mode
 ```

+Before deploying the app, open `fly.toml` file and update the `name` variable to something unique.
+This is important as `fly.io` requires users to provide a globally unique deployment app name.

 Run `ec deploy` to deploy your app on Fly.io.
 Once you deploy your app, your slack bot will be live!